NicholasARossi/NicholasARossi.github.io/_posts/2020-11-13-TrainingRegressionUncertainty.md

 ![/res/blog_18/open_figure_new-01.png](../res/blog_19/training_uncertainty_schema.png)

+**TLDR;  Notebook necessary to explore this data process hands on and generate all the graphs** [here](https://github.com/NicholasARossi/UQ_methods/blob/master/notebooks/01_Training_on_uncertainty.ipynb)

 In our [previous episode](https://www.rossidata.com/UncertaintyQuantificationandEnsembleLearning) we investigated how ensemble methods could be leveraged to quantify the uncertainty of an underlying data-set.
 While this approach was super easy to implement it fell short of recapitulating the exact discordance between observed and predicted values for the most part.
 Here we explore a more conceptually straight forward approach to training models simultaneously to predict both a value an the underlying uncertainty of that prediction.
 Per usual, we start with the simplest implementation : a linear model.

-### Linear Regression trained to predict value and uncertainty simultaneously
+### Linear Regression Trained to Predict Output Value and Uncertainty Simultaneously

 Linear models in sk-learn or any comparable ecosystem are well equipped to handel predictions of multiple values simultaneously.
 We simply need to feed in the relevant data for both mean value and associated uncertainty.